levimcclenny/Reinforcement_Learning/README.md

 ### Chapter 2: Multi-Arm Bandits
 This section of the book is dedicated to framing the optimal control and award maximization principles via an illustration though the "multi-armed bandit."
 More is discussed in the Chapter 2 Jupyter Notebook file.

+### Chapter 3: Finite Markov Decision Processes
+Here we begin to formulate the reinforcement learning problem, starting with markov chains and moving into Markov Decision Processes.
+We evaluate random and optimal value functions using the Gridworld example outlined in the text.